pastranacl/IAcobus/README.md

     <img src="imgs/.iacobus_logo.svg" alt="IAcobus"  width="350">
 </h1><br>

-IAcobus is a fully functional library to build fully connected neural networks.
-It takes its name from the famous Spanish neuroscientist Santiago Ramón y Cajal, Nobel Prize in Physiology and Medicine in 1906, and the first person to identify the neurons of the brain (Santiago is a Spanish name ethymologically deriving from Saint Iacobus).
+**IAcobus** is a fully functional library for building fully connected neural networks.
+It is named after the renowned Spanish neuroscientist Santiago Ramón y Cajal, who was awarded the Nobel Prize in Physiology or Medicine in 1906, and the first person to identify the neurons of the brain.
+The name “Santiago” itself is derived etymologically from *Saint Iacobus* (Saint James in English).

-This project started as an exercise to undestand the implementation of neural network from scratch, including batch backpropagation and training.
-The code make use of Numpy vectorisation for optimal speed.
-Nevertheless, the overall design is not centered on performance, but on the clarity of the underlying steps.
-For full mathematical details behind the operation of neural networks see the publication "Mathematical basis of neural networks for curious physicists", Pastrana C.L.
-(2024).
+This project began as an exercise to master the implementation of neural networks from scratch, inspired by Richard Feynman's famous overly used quote: *"What I cannot create, I do not understand."* The library includes batch backpropagation training, and is optimised using Numpy vectorisation for improved speed.
+However, the design prioritises clarity of the underlying steps rather than performance.
+For a full mathematical explanation of the principles behind neural networks, please refer to the publication *"Mathematical Basis of Neural Networks for Curious Physicists"* by C.L.
+Pastrana (2024).

 ## Installation
 The code uses Python 3.12, Numpy 1.26.4.
 As accesory libraries: dill ($\sim$ pickle on steroids) and tqdm to monitor the training progress.
 Installation files are provided in the `setup` folder to install via pip.
-Matplotlib is used in the examples for reppresentation of the data, but it is not needed in the core code.
+Matplotlib is used in the tutorial for the reppresentation of tdata; the MNIST database is taken from the Scikit-learn library.
+These two libraries are not needed in the core code.

 ## Instructions
 The implementation approach is inspired by the paradigm of TensorFlow + Keras.